cedadev/jasmin-help-hugo-hinode/content/docs/mass/new-moose-and-mass.md

-disable | | not supported on Azure MASS enable | | not supported on Azure MASS mdls | `-n` `--numberofatoms` → `--number-of-atoms` | The old option `--numberofatoms` is still supported but an alias `--number-of-atoms` has now been added for consistency. ownedsets |  | Cost column and it's GBP label removed from command output.
+disable | | not supported on Azure MASS enable | | not supported on Azure MASS mdls | `-n` `--numberofatoms` → `--number-of-atoms` | The old option `--numberofatoms` is still supported but an alias `--number-of-atoms` has now been added for consistency. ownedsets |  | Cost column and its GBP label removed from command output.
 Archiving Level replaced with Risk Level in command output. setinfo |  | Cost column removed from command output.
 Archiving Level replaced with Risk Level in command output. si |  | The output has been simplified and updated to reflect new MASS architecture. suspend |  | Can now be used by administrators to suspend another user's operation.